timbjames/timbjames.github.com/_posts/2015-12-02-reactjs-with-typescript-in-aspnet-vnext.md

         //ReactDOM.render(<MyApp />, $mountNode[0]);
     //});

-    // based on some feedback, ignore the jQuery ready code and just have;
+    // based on feedback from davepermen, ignore the jQuery ready code and just have;
     ReactDOM.render(<myapp/>, document.getElementByID('appMountNode'));

 As soon as you click save on the file, you should then see an app.js file be created within your wwwroot > js > mylibs filder (or what ever path you had in your "outDir" within the tsconfig.json file)